cnaser1990/login-register-sample/README.md

 a sample of login/register backend with django (created specific Usermodel and UserManager)

 # walkthrough
--first you need to make an virtualenv and install needed modules from requirements.txt into it.
+-if project dident worked on your system with my venv , you need to make an virtualenv and install needed modules from requirements.txt into it.
 -then use runserver command and enjoy it .

 # important